 All relevant unit processes of the life cycle of biomass-derived products shall be included in the system under study, including, but not limited to, cultivation, production and harvesting of biomass.

-If a product’s biogenic carbon content is calculated, it shall be documented separately in the CFP study report, but it shall not be included in the result of CFP.
+A product’s biogenic carbon content shall be calculated and documented separately in the CFP study report.
 Separated emission values shall be reported as follows:

 1. Net fossil GHG emissions and removals